openhab/org.openhab.binding.zwave/doc/hank/hkzwso03_0_0.md

 ### Parameter 20: Overload Protection

 Overload Protection
-16.5A for over 5 seconds when this setting is enabled.

-We **DO NOT** recommend changing this parameter’s value as it may result in device damage and malfunction.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gt16.5A for over 5 seconds when this setting is enabled.</p&gt <p&gtWe <strong&gtDO NOT</strong&gt recommend changing this parameter’s value as it may result in device damage and malfunction.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |